Contents:

 These include major defence contractors like BAE Systems and Rolls-Royce.

-In the face of shifting US tariff and defence policy, it will be interesting to see whether this trend continues into 2025 and beyond.
+In the face of shifting US tariffs, alliances, and defence policy, it will be interesting to see whether this trend continues into 2025 and beyond.

 Chart 3: Percentage of MOD spending with various company types since 2019